appium/appium/docs/en/about-appium/intro.md

 platforms, and automation modalities, please see the [platform support doc](/docs/en/appium-setup/platform-support.md).

+If you want to skip the rest of this conceptual introduction and head straight to instructions for getting going as a first-time user, check out our [Getting Started](/docs/en/about-appium/getting-started.md) guide.

 ### Appium Philosophy

 Appium was designed to meet mobile automation needs according to a philosophy